MP for West Worcestershire

 Shadow Minister (Business and Trade)

-Dame Harriett Baldwin is the Conservative MP for West Worcestershire, first elected in 2010.
-She currently serves as Shadow Minister for Business and Trade and sits on the Treasury Committee, reflecting a focus on economic and financial issues.
-Her parliamentary career includes roles such as Shadow Minister for Development and various Treasury‑related positions.
+Dame Harriett Baldwin has served as the Conservative MP for West Worcestershire since 2010.
+She currently sits on the Treasury Committee and, from November 2024, serves as Shadow Minister for Business and Trade, continuing a career focused on economic and financial policy alongside earlier roles such as Shadow Minister for Development.

-She has 12 declared financial interests, including miscellaneous entries, gifts, benefits and hospitality from UK sources and from abroad, employment earnings, ad hoc payments, and visits outside the UK.
+Has declared 13 financial interests, including gifts, benefits and hospitality from UK and overseas sources, employment earnings and ad hoc payments, and visits outside the UK.

 Generated 21 February 2026